Information on Coronavirus in Tuscany

 - Asl southeast Tuscany (Arezzo, Grosseto, Siena): 800.579579

-If you are a Tour Operator and would like to receive information and contacts for a particular destination, write to email@example.com
+If you are a Tour Operator and would like to receive information about the destination, write to email@example.com

-Here are some straightforward rules to help contain contagion from Coronavirus.
+Here are some straightforward rules to help contain infection from Coronavirus.

 - Wash your hands frequently with soap and water or use an alcohol-based gel

-- Avoid close contact with people, keeping a distance of at least one metre
+- Avoid close contact with people, keeping a distance of at least 1.8 metres

 - Do not shake hands or hug until the emergency has subsided